wuxxin/salt-shared/storage/README.md

 + format: passed to cmd.run
 + mount:  passed to mount.mounted
 + directory: passed to file.directory
++ relocate: passed to prefix:cmd, relocate:file, symlink:file, postfix:cmd

-in addition to optional kwargs for target state, you can add standard salstack parameter like "watch_in/require_in/require/watch"
+in addition to optional kwargs for target state, you can add standard saltstack parameter like "watch_in/require_in/require/watch"

 + state specific option example